 Everything in this kitchen relates to farmhouse-chic and a fresh looking design.

-(Hamptons) Farmhouse Kitchen
+6. (Hamptons) Farmhouse Style Kitchen

 Spacious worktop area is a reference to historical farmhouse traditions where meals for a large family were prepared and served.